angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 - 2nd Thassa's Oracle &mdash; I made one pile with two Thassa's Oracle all day.
   I never saw a :card[Stifle] or Dress down, and the preferred plan for beating Endurance was Pact of Negation (though it is worse than double oracle against exactly two cast endurances).
-I pitched an Oracle to a Force once, but another blue card would have worked fine in that situation.
+I pitched an oracle to a Force once, but another blue card would have worked fine in that situation.
 I will be putting one Thassa's Oracle in my deck for the foreseeable future.